Elias Polk

-Elias Polk (1806 – December 30, 1886) was a former enslaved African American, most known for being enslaved by President James K. Polk and his family from the time of his birth until emancipation in 1865.
-After the American Civil War, he became a conservative Democratic political activist, when most freedmen joined the Republican Party.
-As a person enslaved, Polk had lived and worked at the Polk farm in Maury County, Tennessee, in the Columbia, Tennessee home of James and Sarah Polk, in the White House in 1845, and the Polks' Nashville residence, "Polk Place" from 1849 to 1865.
-After the president died, Elias Polk continued to live at Polk Place in Nashville, where he continued to be enslaved by the widowed First Lady Sarah Childress Polk.
-Once Elias gained freedom, he embarked on a public speaking career which saw him take up the cause of the Democratic Party, and spoke on behalf of former Confederates and enslavers.
-This was done out of survival and economic stability.
-Elias is remembered today for his controversial stances and willingness to "play the part" of the faithful slave in order to subvert and mock the southern racial hierarchy to his advantage.
+Elias Polk (c.
+1806 – December 30, 1886) was an African American enslaved by President James K. Polk and his family from birth until his emancipation in 1865.

+Following the American Civil War, he became a conservative Democratic political activist at a time when most freedmen joined the Republican Party.
+As an enslaved person, Polk lived and worked at the Polk farm in Maury County, Tennessee, in the Columbia home of James and Sarah Polk, in the White House, and at the Polks' Nashville residence, Polk Place.

+After the president's death, Elias Polk continued to live at Polk Place and serve the widowed First Lady Sarah Childress Polk.
+Once Elias gained freedom, he embarked on a public speaking career in which he took up the cause of the Democratic Party and spoke on behalf of former Confederates and slaveholders.

 Early life

 Elias Polk was born into slavery in 1806 in Mecklenburg County, North Carolina.
 He and his mother were enslaved by Samuel Polk, who was a surveyor.
-Within a year of his birth the Polk family, along with those they enslaved, relocated west to the Duck River Valley of Middle Tennessee.
-On this new farm in, what would become Maury County, Elias was raised and worked as, what records of the time describe as, a "mill boy."
-It was Elias's job to take grain and other farm products to local mills to be processed into flour or meal.
+Within a year of his birth, the Polk family, along with those they enslaved, relocated west to the Duck River Valley of Middle Tennessee.
+On this new farm in what would become Maury County, Elias was raised and worked as what records of the time described as a "mill boy."
+Elias took grain and other farm products to local mills to be processed into flour or meal.